echo-lab/assets/Writing/AcademicWriting.md

 - (Future tense)
   - Nope.
 No future tense is used in academic writing unless it is a proposal.
 Not even for future work.
 (Say we "plan to") unless you are 100% sure that you "will" do it, which cannot be true.
 - (Present perfect tense)
   - When you want to say what people "have done".
-This means that there is a body of work that multiple researchers worked on the topic that you describe.
+This means that there is a body of work that multiple researchers have worked on the topic that you describe.
 - (Present tense)
   - everything else.
 - Useful Links